ESCOMP/mizuRoute/docs/source/tech_note/reach_routing.rst

    C_{a} = \frac{C \Delta t}{ \Delta x}, C_{d} = \frac{D \Delta t}{( \Delta x)^{2}}

-where :math:`\alpha` is the weight factor for the first-order space difference approximation of the second term of the LHS of :eq:`5.1`, and :math:`\beta` is a weight factor for the second-order space difference approximation in RHS of :eq:`5.1`.
+where :math:`\alpha` is the weight factor for the first-order space difference approximation of the second term of the LHS of :eq:`0.5`, and :math:`\beta` is a weight factor for the second-order space difference approximation in RHS of :eq:`0.5`.
 If both weights are set to 1, the finite difference becomes a fully implicit scheme, while setting both weights to zero results in a fully explicit scheme.
 For default, mizuRoute uses a fully implicit finite-difference approximation (i.e., :math:`\alpha` = :math:`\beta` = 1).
 Note that celerity (C) and diffusivity (D) include Q, which means the diffusive equation is actually non-linear.
-Here celerity (C) and diffusivity (D) are updated at every time step based on the discharges (Q) and flow area (A) at previous time step to liearize the diffusive equation.
+Here celerity (*C*) and diffusivity (*D*) are updated at every time step based on the discharges (Q) and flow area (A) at previous time step to liearize the diffusive equation.
 Note that IRF routing is also based on diffusve equation. a major difference is that in IRF routing, celerity and diffusivity are provided as model parameters and constant in time, though they can be spatially distributed.

 To apply the numerical solution of discretized diffusive wave equation for each reach, the internal nodes need to be defined within each reach.